rails/rails/guides/source/configuring.md

 * `config.active_model.i18n_full_message` is a boolean value which controls whether the `full_message` error format can be overridden at the attribute or model level in the locale files.
 This is `false` by default.

+* `config.active_model.enforce_i18n_naming` prevents rails from using the model and attribute names from your code as the default translation when calling `model_name.human` and `humanized_attribute_name`, and instead will warn you of the missing translation.
+It is `false` by default.

 ### Configuring Active Record

 `config.active_record` includes a variety of configuration options: